 Each year there are 50 bursaries for up to £1,000 each to enable staff in the UK social science community engaged in research, teaching research methods or supervising research to update their research skills.
 Contract researchers working in HEIs are also eligible for the bursaries.

-There are no closing dates for applications but the budget for the scheme is divided into four monthly time periods (commencing in April, August and December each year).
-Applicants may apply for only one bursary in each time period.
-Once the budget for each time period has been exhausted, the scheme will close until the next time period.
+There are no closing dates for applications but once the budget for each time period has been exhausted, the scheme will close.

 Please check the eligibility criteria below before applying.

 - Applicants must be social scientists in current employment.

 - Masters or PhD students are not eligible; this scheme cannot be used to fund Masters or Doctoral studies.

 - The training course or event must have a clear focus on research methods.

 - Applicants can apply for more than one course per year but these must not total more than £1,000 in any one year.

 - We would not normally expect to pay for courses at the applicant's own institution.

 - Bursaries are not normally provided for attendance at conferences (including the Research Methods Festival) but may be provided for attendance at training courses being run as part of a conference.

 - Applicants can apply for a bursary for training courses outside of the UK but the applicant must demonstrate that the training in question cannot be provided in the UK.